-3. Come at it sideways
+3. Come at brand naming sideways

 If you ask people directly to create a name for a new product or service, they’re likely to go straight into serious, rational thinking mode.
 This is usually the exact opposite of creative mode – which is where you need people to be.

 So don’t ask them to.
-Maybe don’t even tell them you’re inviting them to a naming workshop.
+Maybe don’t even tell them you’re inviting them to a brand naming workshop.
 Instead ask them to come and participate in a creative session.
 When people ask: “What’s it for?” tell them you’re not quite sure yet, but you’ll keep them updated.

 Through the workshop, tease ideas out of them by putting stimulus in their way and asking them to react to it.

 You want people to be creative, so try to make the venue as creative as possible.
 If you bring them into a meeting room, they’re going to behave like they’re in a meeting room.
 They’ll think rationally.
 They’ll find reasons why not.
 They’re likely to defer to the most senior (or dominant) person in the room – and they’ll find it way too difficult to pull off being a Minion.

 If you can go off-site, do.
 If you can get people to dress down, even better.
 Low lighting and availability of booze, nibbles and nice soft drinks can help.
 Basically, whatever it takes to get people feeling less inhibited.